 4. Nursing Pads

 I still use these Nursing Pads around the clock and prefer them over the thicker pads.
-As a breastfeeding mom, finding light nursing pads was crucial for comfort.
-They are extra absorbent, discreet, gentle on sensitive skin, and essential for breastfeeding moms.
+As a breastfeeding mom, finding lightweight nursing pads was crucial for comfort.
+These are extra absorbent, discreet, gentle on sensitive skin, and essential for breastfeeding moms.

 You may also want to get Hot & Cold Pads.
 They are a great option for pain relief.